Skip to Content

 The wildlife around your Boise home can be fun to watch, but when burrowing animals start tearing up lawns and gardens, the damage adds up quickly.
 Gophers, moles, and even voles can all create tunnels, mounds, and dead patches across your yard.
 Knowing which animal you’re dealing with is the first step toward choosing the right control method.

-This guide explains how to tell gophers, moles, and voles apart, what kind of damage they cause, and what you can do to protect your lawn and landscaping in the Treasure Valley.
+This guide explains how to tell gophers, moles, and voles apart, what kind of damage they cause, and what you can do to protect your lawn and landscaping across the Treasure Valley.

 Gophers vs. Moles vs. Voles – What’s in Your Yard?